 I attended a conference recently where one of the speakers was the head portfolio manager of legendary investor George Soros’s family office.
 This guy was good.
 He touched on nearly every hot button issue in the markets and the the economy.

-After giving his take on the state of the markets and where he was seeing value, the gentleman that was conducting the interview on stage gave this PM a lightning round of questions.
+After giving his take on the state of the markets and where he was seeing value, the gentleman who was conducting the interview on stage gave this PM a lightning round of questions.

 - Will Greece still be in the EU by this time next year?